 These puzzles can range from the ever-popular crossword to seek-a-word puzzles and more.
 You can also try different approaches to solving these puzzles, such as trying to find the words spelled backwards, or switch to finding number sequences instead.
 The point is to make sure that you are challenging yourself, whether through increasing the difficulty of the puzzle or game or simply spicing things up with a variety of options.
 Otherwise, you aren’t really working your brain out hard enough.

 One of the ways to get started with this is to take part in social gaming, such as Words with Friends or Letterpress for iOS or getting a group together for a regular board game night.
 Board games are experiencing a renaissance (with Wil Wheaton even hosting a web show that deals with them, TableTop, so there’s no time like the present to introduce — or re-introduce — them to friends and family to help them give themselves a mind makeover as well.
+Put together a coffee bar, maybe a potluck, and some nice tea and wine.

 Practicing yoga can improve both mind and body.
 An article in the University of Houston publication *The Daily Cougar* suggests that “college students who practice yoga develop lower stress levels and anxiety, mental clarity and an increase in flexibility and strength” — and that can apply to those who don’t spend hours in the classroom as well.